rootcathacking/zegermans/README.md

  # Hacking Zegermans

-A quick and very dirty script to generate good password candidates for password spraying, targeting only german speaking organizations.
+A quick and very dirty script to generate good password candidates for password spraying, targeting german speaking organizations.

 ## What does it do?